-This unit focuses on theories about how news media affect our understanding of the world.
+This unit focuses on theories about how journalistic media affect our understanding of the world.

-This unit focuses on theories of the things that affect news production and distribution.
+This unit focuses on theories of the things that affect journalism production and distribution.

-This unit focuses on the economic aspects of news production and distribution.
+This unit focuses on the economic aspects of journalism production and distribution.

 This unit focuses on a historical examination of how journalism developed in the United States.